What Are Public Records?

 The time taken to get information from public records depends from department to department.
 It can take up to ten days to get the required information.
-However, an online public records search on NumLooker is free of cost and a matter of a few minutes.
+However, an online public records search on NumLooker is a matter of a few minutes.

 What would never be considered public information?

 Though the status of public records conferred on a particular category of information varies from state to state.
 However, some exemptions from the status of the public records include:

 - Personal information like library records, juvenile records, school records